weeemrcb/qBittorrent-auto-superseed/README.md

   * If you set a Username and Password, you'll need them for the script.
   * Alternatively, if you set "Bypass authentication for clients in whitelisted IP subnets", you won't need any uname/password

+### **Notes**
+It's recommended to set the polling interval to at least 6 minutes.
+When super-seeding is activated it will slowly halt current shares.
+Once idle it takes a minute or two for the seed to pick-up and resume.
+If the polling interval is too short it'll keep toggling it on > off > on > off ...
+The constant toggling will keep stalling seeding making it harder to share.

 ### **1\.
 Run the Docker Container**

 You'll likely need `--network=host` to allow the container to access localhost on the docker host.